jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 I'm not going to go in depth in this article on building a container.

 In short the Dockerfile contains the instructions to build an image from my source code.
-Since it's a multistage Dockerfile the image will be built in Docker and everything will be output as an Docker image.
+Since it's a multistage Dockerfile the image will be built in Docker and everything will be output as a Docker image.
 After building a docker image, it will store locally, and it needs to be pushed out to a registry.
 I'll be pushing my image into GitHub Container Registry, which currently is free for public repositories / images.